2021-22 School Year Planning

 -

-The West Linn-Wilsonville School District continues to work closely with the Oregon Department of Education, Oregon Health Authority, and Clackamas County Public Health Department as we make preparations for the first day of school on Sept.
-8. As we return to five full days of in-person instruction, we know that families may have questions about the coming year.
-Please refer to these frequently asked questions or contact your principal for more information.
+The West Linn-Wilsonville School District continues to work closely with the Oregon Department of Education, Oregon Health Authority, and Clackamas County Public Health Department as we make preparations for the first day of school on Aug.
+30. Please refer to these frequently asked questions or contact your principal for more information.

 Frequently Asked Questions